 A 2-2-2 organic fertilizer formulated in New Mexico for alkaline, nutrient-poor Western soils like ours in Colorado.
 It is made from alfalfa meal, cottonseed meal, kelp meal, rock dust, greensand and soft rock phosphate.
 It feeds the plants and the beneficial microbes that feed the plants.
 Far more effective than its 2-2-2 formula implies, especially when used in conjunction with humate.
 Vegan: no animal ingredients.

-Any gardener on your list will be thrilled to receive a Gift Certificate to Harlequin’s Gardens!
-Our Gift Certificates are available in any denomination and are valid for up to one calendar year.
+Any gardener will be thrilled to receive a Gift Certificate to Harlequin’s Gardens!
+Our Gift Certificates are available in any denomination.
 With a gift certificate, your recipients can select from our wide array of neonic-free plants, soil products, gardening and bee-keeping tools and supplies, and more!